 Here are some key differences between a 3PL and a 4PL.

-A 3PL focuses on order fulfillment, which includes warehousing, picking and packing orders, and shipping packages.
-A 4PL takes it a step further by managing the entire supply chain, including fulfillment, transportation, and technology.
+A 3PL focuses on order fulfilment, which includes warehousing, picking and packing orders, and shipping packages.
+A 4PL takes it a step further by managing the entire supply chain, including fulfilment, transportation, and technology.
 With a 4PL company, a merchant works directly with the 4PL to resolve any issues that arise throughout the supply chain and with other vendors.

-Unlike a 4PL, by partnering with a 3PL, a merchant can work directly with the 3PL to find ways to optimize fulfillment.
-For instance, ShipBob is a 3PL that partners with merchants to decide which fulfillment center locations to store inventory based on where their customers are.
+Unlike a 4PL, by partnering with a 3PL, a merchant can work directly with the 3PL to find ways to optimise fulfilment.
+For instance, ShipBob is a 3PL that partners with merchants to decide which fulfilment centre locations to store inventory based on where their customers are.

-Since a 3PL operates all fulfillment center locations within their network using warehouse management system (WMS), merchants are given access to data and analytics, from demand forecasting tools to shipping data, which helps the merchant make better decisions.
+Since a 3PL operates all fulfilment centre locations within their network using warehouse management system (WMS), merchants are given access to data and analytics, from demand forecasting tools to shipping data, which helps the merchant make better decisions.
 Real-time inventory levels can be tracked and viewed from one dashboard as a single source of truth.

 Since the 4PL is the merchant’s main point of contact, all communication is filtered through the 4PL to the different 3PLs.
 This can cause delays in resolving issues since the 4PL acts as the middleman during this process, rather than the merchant working directly with the 3PL.
 With this type of customer service, there is no ownership on the 3PL level, which can be a frustrating experience for the merchant.